 Prior to the Distribution, Brighthouse Services, Brighthouse Financial, Inc. (but only with respect to certain provisions), MetLife Services and Solutions, LLC ("MSS"), a direct, wholly-owned subsidiary of MetLife, and MetLife, Inc. (but only with respect to certain provisions) entered into a transition services agreement effective as of January 1, 2017 (the "Transition Services Agreement").
 Each of Brighthouse Financial, Inc. and MetLife, Inc. is a party to the Transition Services Agreement solely with respect to taking actions necessary to cause their respective affiliates to perform obligations under the Transition Services Agreement to the extent required thereunder.
 Under the Transition Services Agreement, for a transitional period, generally up to thirty-six months, with certain services to be made available for several years, MSS has agreed to perform, directly or through affiliates with which it has an arrangement, a range of administrative and other services that Brighthouse Services and we require in support of our operations.
 Among other services, MSS has agreed to perform certain finance, treasury, compliance, operations, call center and technology support services.
 Moreover, MSS has agreed to provide facilities and equipment to the extent requested by Brighthouse Services for its own benefit or ours.
-Brighthouse Services agreed to pay MSS fees to be calculated in accordance with schedules to the Transition Services Agreement, which vary depending on the nature of the services and facilities and equipment provided.
-Brighthouse Services, in turn, allocates to us any expense incurred under the Transition Services Agreement for the benefit of subsidiaries or affiliates of Brighthouse.
-In addition to the services that MSS provides to Brighthouse Services, Brighthouse Services performs a more limited scope of services for the benefit of MSS and its affiliates.
+Brighthouse Services agreement for the services and equipment provided.
+Brighthouse Services, in turn, allocates to us any expense incurred under the Transition Services Agreement for the benefit of subsidiaries or affiliates of Brighthouse Services that MSS provides to Brighthouse Services to Brighthouse Services performs a more limited scope of services for the benefit of MSS and its affiliates.